Zero3Dash/Websites/configlab/README.md

-# configlab v2 — Deployment & Operations Guide
+# configlab — Deployment & Operations Guide

-**configlab** is a self-hosted template studio inspired by 4peg.com. v2 adds user authentication (local / LDAP / SAML), a device & credential vault, and live SSH execution streamed to the browser.
+**configlab** is a self-hosted template studio inspired by 4peg.com.
+Write any text with `{{variable}}` placeholders, save templates to a shared PostgreSQL database, fill them in via an auto-generated form, and execute the result over SSH against a managed device inventory — all from the browser.

+**Features:** local accounts · LDAP/AD · SAML 2.0 SSO · AES-256-GCM credential vault · live SSH streaming · device groups · shareable template links · iframe embed

 ---